 Javelins are excellent ranged weapons.
 Despite their short range and low ammunition, their high damage means that a unit of javelinmen can beat almost any other combat unit at range.
-Keep this in mind, whether you are using them or facing them.
+Keep this in mind, whether you are using or facing them.

 On the other hand, due to their low ammunition, it's very important to use them wisely.
 If you don't see the hole clearly, or there are friendly units between you and your foe, don't use them.
-Wait for the battle to advance and some breaches may appear.
+Wait for the battle to advance and some breaches will appear.
 Another option is to surround the enemy and throw the javelins against his back.
 Javelinmen are the best on this role.

 The best shots are the direct ones, but in order to make them you need to be able to draw a line between your unit and the target.
 That's why enemy soldiers who sneak into your lines are the perfect target.
-If your strategy is based on ranged dominance, leave gaps between your units, so that your raged units can use them to shoot at the enemy.
-Playing as Partia there's a strategy that consists in having a line of hoplites in front of the archers, and when the enemy is ready to charge, activating the phalanx formation.
+If your strategy is based on ranged dominance, leave gaps between your units, so that your ranged units can use them to shoot at the enemy.
+Playing as Partia there's a strategy that consists in having a line of persian hoplites in front of the archers, and when the enemy is ready to charge, activating the phalanx formation.
 As the soldiers tighten to enter in phalanx formation, gaps are opened between your ranks, by which enemy soldiers sneak in and are shoot down.